Travel details

 Visit to Sankaber Campsite

 A campsite located at 3,250 m elevation, equipped with toilets, alfresco showers, and traditional round huts (tukul).
-Here you can observe herds of gelada baboons and enjoy a short walk to a nearby waterfall.
+Here you can observe herds of gelada baboons and enjoy a short walk to nearby waterfalls.

 [English Guide]